brettimus/dva/docs/API.md

 #### `onError(fn, dispatch)`

 Triggered when `effect` has error or `subscription` throw error with `done`.
-Used for managing global error.

-Notice: `subscription`'s error must be throw with the send argument `done`. e.g.
+Useful for capturing and handling unhandled errors from effects, though note for subscription`s, errors must be thrown with the send argument `done`.
+E.g.,

 ```js
 app.model({